Wheatstone Bridge Circuit Theory and Principle

 For measuring accurately any electrical resistance Wheatstone bridge is widely used.
 There are two known resistors, one variable resistor and one unknown resistor connected in bridge form as shown below.
 By adjusting the variable resistor the current through the Galvanometer is made zero.
-When the electric current through the galvanometer becomes zero, the ratio of two known resistors is exactly equal to the ratio of adjusted value of variable resistance and the value of unknown resistance.
+When the current through the galvanometer becomes zero, the ratio of two known resistors is exactly equal to the ratio of adjusted value of variable resistance and the value of unknown resistance.
 In this way the value of unknown electrical resistance can easily be measured by using a Wheatstone Bridge.

 Wheatstone Bridge Theory